johnpapa/react-book-repo/testing/testing.md

   expect(actual).toBe(1);
 });
 ```
-Let's have a look at our terminal again and especially the bottom of it:
+Let's have a look at our terminal again and especially at the bottom of it:
 ![](/assets/Screen Shot 2018-05-31 at 14.48.47.png)

 If you don't see this press `w` as indicated on the screen.
 The above give us a range of commands which will make our debugging easier:

 - `a`, runs all the tests